Buy Our Books Actionable tips and preventive awareness

 It is important to regularly (several times per week) monitor your dog’s bathroom habits – even if they are shy about it!
 This helps you know what is normal and abnormal for them.
 It will alert you to problems sooner – which may avoid a vet visit.

-These key pieces of information – change in pooping habits, changes in poop color, firmness, amount, etc. – are very valuable when providing information to your dog’s veterinarian.
+These key pieces of information – changes in pooping habits, changes in poop color, firmness, amount, etc. – are very valuable when providing information to your dog’s veterinarian.
 It may save you a lot of time and possibly eliminate a lot of extra testing.

 Frequently Asked Questions